Ka Yee C. Lee

-Ka Yee leads efforts in the Office of the Executive Vice President for Research, Innovation and National Laboratories to support research program development across campus, incorporating the combined research strengths of Argonne, Fermilab and the Marine Biological Laboratory.
+Ka Yee leads efforts in the Office of Research, Innovation and National Laboratories to support research program development across campus, incorporating the combined research strengths of Argonne, Fermilab and the Marine Biological Laboratory.
 She provides leadership for University efforts to increase large-scale research funding and to help build awareness within key research audiences of the University’s distinctive science enterprise.
-Her portfolio includes Arete, which supports the creation of complex, multidisciplinary research initiatives through programs such as the Big Ideas Generator.
+Her portfolio includes Research Development Support, which supports the creation of complex, multidisciplinary research initiatives.

 Ka Yee obtained her Sc.B. degree in Electrical Engineering from Brown University, her M.S. and Ph.D. degrees in Applied Physics from Harvard University, and did her postdoctoral training at Stanford and the University of California, Santa Barbara.
-She is author or co-author of over 100 scholarly publications.
+She is author or co-author of more than 100 scholarly publications.